alexpeter-pen/MusicL/README.md

 ::encoding utf-8

+In all these examples ::font:CourierNew or ::encoding:utf-8 is equivalent however : is used where we need to add more attributes like ::transpose:e:2.

 This allows using extended Unicode notation, for example, we can use C𝄳 if we need to.

 The language specification is strict in some sense, but as long as you do not assume that people understand what you mean, and properly define everything through the context, you can extend the language in any desired direction.
-So the language specification defines or suggests a couple of basic notational standards in order to learn how to properly describe the notation used, rather than explaining everything that is possible to annotate through the language.
+So the language specification defines or suggests a couple of basic notational standards to learn how to properly describe the notation used, rather than explaining everything possible to annotate through the language.